itversity/data-copier/04_loading_files_to_database_tables/README.md

 SELECT count(*) FROM orders;
 ```

+## Validate orders table using Pandas

-## Validate by querying orders table
+Let us validate by querying data from orders table using Pandas.
+* Create dataframe for `SELECT * FROM orders`.
+* Create dataframe for order count by status.
+* If you are interested, you can come up with your own scenarios and run the queries using `read_sql`.

 ```python
 import pandas as pd